 The Death Toll in China’s Great Leap Forward

 Most historians estimate that the death toll during China’s Great Leap Forward ranged between 15-43 million, and there are even some that have ventured higher than that.
 Many, if not most of these deaths were preventable, had it not been for the disastrous policies of Mao Zedong’s Communist Party.1

 The Great Leap Forward lasted from 1958-1962.
 During this time the communist party sought to increase China’s grain yields and outputs as well as increase steel production and construction projects.
 The hope was to transform rural China out of an agrarian based economy similar to Japan during the Meiji Restoration.

 The government did this by banning private land ownership and forcing rural farmers into state owned communes.
 A variety of factors contributed to this tragedy.
 Poor planning and farming policies led to arable land sitting unused.

 The transfer of farmers to industrial workers left many fields without enough labor to harvest all the food.
-In addition, a locust swarm ruined entire fields of crops, due to their natural predators being killed off as part of the Four Pests Campaign.
+In addition, locust swarms ruined entire fields of crops, due to their natural predators having been killed off during the Four Pests Campaign.
 Famine became widespread as a result.